Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 4. Enter a name and optional description.

-## Events
+## Events {#events}

 Trigger events include specific [BPMN]({% link process-automation/latest/model/processes/bpmn.md %}) states occurring in a process such as a timer being fired, a form being saved or events related to [connectors]({% link process-automation/latest/model/connectors/index.md %}) such as an email being received or a webhook REST request.

 The events that can be created for a trigger are: